-This section describes the results of performance evaluation for the overhead of routing control and Interest packet transfer.
-We compare our proposal, TOP-CCN as an example of proactive mechanism, and REMIF as an example of reactive mechanism.
-Figure 4 shows the network configuration used in the evaluation.
+Figure 5 shows the network configuration used in this evaluation.
 Nodes are arranged in a grid network, n nodes in the horizontal direction and 4 nodes in the vertical direction.
 Similarly with the examples above, the dashed line is a wireless link.

-Figure 4(a) shows the detailed configuration for our proposal.
+Figure 5(a) shows the detailed configuration for our proposal.
 The first and second rows are the producer side, and the third and fourth rows are the consumer side.
-Figure 4(b) shows the detailed configuration for TOP-CCN.
-According to [7], the light gray nodes are PMPRs and the dark gray nodes are MPRs.
+Figure 5(b) shows the detailed configuration for TOP-CCN.
+According to [8], the light gray nodes are PMPRs and the dark gray nodes are MPRs.
 In REMIF, all nodes are handled equally.

 We assume that some nodes in the first row work as producers.
-That is, the number of producers changes from 1 to n.
-We also assume that consumers locate in the third and fourth rows.
+That is, the number of producers change from 1 to n.
+We also assume that consumers are located in the third and fourth rows.
 In the evaluation, one consumer communicates with one producer for independent content.
 So, the cache is not effective in this evaluation.